-The graduate program offers two distance-based Youth, Family, and Community Sciences online Master’s degrees.
-The comprehensive programs lead to a Master’s degree in Youth, Family, and Community Sciences.
-Both the M.S. (thesis) and the M.R. (non-thesis) options are designed to meet the specific needs of students by allowing individuals to tailor a master’s program that best fits their professional goals.
+The graduate program offers two distance-based online master’s degrees in Youth, Family, and Community Sciences.
+Both options are designed to meet the specific needs of students by allowing individuals to tailor a master’s program that best fits their professional goals.

 The Master of Science in Youth, Family, and Community Sciences (M.S.) is a distance-based thesis degree that requires 36 graduate credit hours culminating in a final oral examination and thesis approved by the student’s graduate committee.
 This option is ideal for students with an interest in pursuing a doctoral program or that have a strong interest in research and program evaluation.

 The Master of Youth, Family, and Community Sciences (M.R.) is a distance-based non-thesis degree that requires a total of 30 graduate credit hours culminating in a capstone experience the student’s final semester.
 This option is ideal for students that desire a master’s degree as their final degree.

 The Online Courses tab includes detailed course descriptions for all YFCS courses, including a schedule of when they are typically offered.
 Download a printer-friendly description of all courses for your planning purposes.